Peruz/load_lpp/README.md

 # load_lpp (log - process - plot) 🦀
 This crate compiles the following three binaries for logging, preprocessing, and plotting load time series from weighing systems.

-## Getting started

-### Installation
+## Installation

 Recommended, platform-agnostic automatic installation:

-1. Download the package manager https://rust-lang.org/learn/get-started/
+1. Download the package manager from `https://rust-lang.org/learn/get-started/`
-2. Run 'cargo install load_lpp'
+2. Run `cargo install load_lpp`

 This would install the three binaries.
 Alternatively, also platform-agnostic but with local compilation of the binaries:

 1. Clone or download the Git repository.
-For example, 'git clone https://github.com/Peruz/load_lpp/tree/master'
+For example, `git clone https://github.com/Peruz/load_lpp/tree/master`
-2. Compile the three binaries running the command 'cargo install --path .' in the project directory.
+2. Compile the three binaries running the command `cargo install --path .` in the project directory.

-### Documentation
+## Documentation

 The step-by-step description to the three binaries is given below.
 This should be sufficient for using the software.

 Further documentation and details on the library codes can be found here.
 [rust_crate](https://crates.io/crates/load_lpp)
-See in particular the 'Documentation' or 'Repository' links.
+See in particular the `Documentation` or `Repository` links.

 ## 1 load_log_dad141